OrdnanceSurvey/osbng-py/README.md

 ![BNG Grid Squares at 5km Resolution Intersected by London Region](docs/_static/images/osbng_indexing_geom_to_bng_5km_london.png)
 ![Decomposition of the London Region into BNG Grid Squares at 5km Resolution](docs/_static/images/osbng_indexing_geom_to_bng_intersection_5km_london.png)

-The following example demonstrates a round trip of constructing of a `BNGReference` object from easting northing coordinates, and the decoding back into coordinates, bounding box and Shapely geometry:
+The following example demonstrates a round trip of constructing a `BNGReference` object from easting northing coordinates, and then decoding back into coordinates, bounding box and Shapely geometry:

 ``` python
 >>> from osbng.indexing import xy_to_bng